Klamath Basin Oktoberfest will be held on September 17th, 2022 from 2:00 pm to 9:00 pm at the Bill Collier Ice Arena.

 Last call is at 8:30 pm, last served is 8:45 pm, and everyone out by 9:00 pm.

 A selection of food from local vendors will be on site.
-The food vendors are:
+Watch our Food & Brew page for updates on who will be in attendance in 2022.

 If you have any questions regarding the event, please contact us for more information.